menglinmet/ees_3310_5310_website/content/policies.md

 ##### General instructions for lab reports

-For labs, you will work with a partner.
+For labs, you may work with a partner.
 In your report it is fine for the two of you to share computer code, calculations, and output from climate models, but each of you should write up the material in your own words.